-1 The answers to the questionnaire have been analyzed by Dr. Katalin Sulyok (LL.M.
+1 The answers to the questionnaire have been analyzed by dr. Katalin Sulyok LL.M.
 (Harvard), Ph.D.
-(ELTE), B.Sc. in Biology (ELTE), Lecturer in International Law, ELTE Law School (Budapest).
-This report only reflects the authors' views, not those of the European Commission.
+(ELTE), a Lecturer in International and EU Law at ELTE Law School (Budapest).
+This report only reflects the author's views, not those of the European Commission.
 The European Commission is not responsible for any use that may be made of the information the report contains.